dan-leo/masters/thesis/v8/thesis.md

 * Ublox, founded in Switzerland, 1997, is a fabless semiconductor company that creates user equipment for telecommunications in consumer, automotive and industrial markets, and leads in GNSS.
 * Quectel, founded in China, 2010, is a comprehensive supplier of user equipment for the cellular industry, with a wide range of modems covering 5G, LTE, NB-IoT/LTE-M, UMTS/HSPA+, GSM/GPRS and GNSS; it leads in production of UE modems, but not GNSS.
-* Nordic Semiconductor, founded in Norway, 1983, is a fabless semiconductor company specializing in ultra-low power bluetooth low energy (BLE) and 2.4 GHz devices, as well as the low-powered cellular industry (NB-IoT/LTE-M).
+* Nordic Semiconductor, founded in Norway, 1983, is a fabless semiconductor company specializing in ultra-low power Bluetooth low energy (BLE) and 2.4 GHz devices, as well as the low-powered cellular industry (NB-IoT/LTE-M).
 * SIMCom Wireless Solutions, founded in China, 2002, is a wireless M2M company offering a variety of wireless modems based on GSM/GPRS, WCDMA/HSDPA, TD-SCDMA and NB-IoT/LTE-M.

 \hypertarget{metrics_est}{%
 \subsubsection[Metrics and Estimations: Power, Latency, Secondary and Interval, Longevity]{Metrics and Estimations}\label{metrics_est}}

 <!--### Metrics and Estimations: Power, Latency, Secondary and Interval, Longevity {#metrics_est}-->

 Considering metrics and estimations in Table  \ref{tbl:metric_summary} above, a more comprehensive study has been performed on throughput, packet delivery ratio (PDR), maximum coupling link (MCL) and scalability by Durand [@Durand2019].
 Martinez has investigated the performance boundaries of NB-IoT for a Vodafone network in Barcelona, Spain [@Martinez2019] including metrics such as energy consumption, transmission delay, enhanced coverage levels (ECLs) and different data sizes.
 Because power efficiency and latency is significantly affected by variability, important considerations have to be made in application development and thus it is of the main metrics this study is focused on.
-Between UE devices and LTE basestations (BTS) both signal strength (RSRP) and coverage enhancement levels (ECL) can be causes of variability.
+Between UE devices and LTE base stations (BTS) both signal strength (RSRP) and coverage enhancement levels (ECL) can be causes of variability.

 In terms of estimations, variability affects battery lifetime and telemetry interval amongst others.
 Battery lifetime is defined as the length of time a device will last on an AA battery in years.
 Telemetry interval is defined as the periodicity time between different types of messages to last a year on an AA battery.
 These two estimations are necessary for developers to consider in battery-powered applications and form an important basis for this study.